Skip to main content

 The UK DRI at Edinburgh’s newest Group Leader, Dr Philip Hasel, joins the Centre from New York, where he completed a postdoc in Prof Shane Liddlelow’s lab.
 There, Dr Hasel discovered a distinct type of astrocyte that is only found in a single cell layer on the surface of the brain.
 In this Q&A, Dr Hasel explains what is so significant about these cells in disease, and why he has made them his research focus as he starts his lab at the UK DRI.

-Philip Hasel Landscape
+With Dr Philip Hasel

 What will your research programme focus on?